-The series considers four types of resources: financial resources, such as public funding of individual schools; human resources, such as teachers, school leaders, education administrators; physical resources, such as location, buildings and equipment, and other resources such as learning time.
+The series considers four types of resources: financial resources, such as public funding of individual schools; human resources, such as teachers, school leaders and education administrators; physical resources, such as location, buildings and equipment; and other resources, such as learning time.

-This series will offer timely policy advice to both governments and the education community.
-It will include both country reports and thematic studies.
+This series offers timely policy advice to both governments and the education community.
+It includes both country reports and thematic studies.

 Bringing you the highlights from the OECD Directorate for Education and Skills

 One in ten students at the master’s or equivalent level is an international student in OECD countries, rising to one in four at the doctoral level.